metmajer/dataseries.js/docs/md/FunctionDataSeriesGenerator.js.md

 ## <a name="transform" href="#">transform</a>([callback])

-Gets, sets or unsets a transform.
+Gets, sets or unsets a transform to be executed after filtering.
 The method returns a previously set transform if `callback` is omitted.
 The method sets a transform if `callback` is provided and a function, or unsets a previously set transform if `callback` is set to `undefined`.